 The MCDK has been redesigned!
 We believe this to be the first production telescope with automated collimation and an integrated full aperture guide system.
 The focuser has been replaced with a motorised secondary mirror, allowing us to replace the previous focuser with a super rigid instrumentation mount point/guiding system.
 Even the dust covers are automated now.
 The primary mirror runs on motorised ballscrews and is locked with solenoids.
 Ideal for remote installations!

 If you’re into astrophotography, chances are that a short focal length apochromatic refractor is on your “to buy” list if you don’t already own one.
 There are prized instruments for their elimination of chromatic aberration and high contrast, true colour images and the tool of choice for many astrophotographers.
 The problem the “common folk” face with apo refractors is they tend to be quite pricey for even small apertures.
-While there are several small aperture apochromatic telescopes available at comparable prices, they often significantly fall short in one department or another.

 A mysterious, squid-like apparition cataloged as (Ou4 OIII to blue), and Sh2-129 also known as the Flying Bat Nebula ( Ha to red) located in the constellation Cepheus